near/docs/docs/develop/contracts/debug-locally.md

 ### Real World Example to Reproduce a Cross Contract Call Example On Test Net

-Let's see the whole picture of reproducing a real-world transaction from testnet.
-Assume we have two contracts.
+Let's reproduce a `testnet` cross-contract call transaction in the simplest way possible using two contracts; `simple_state` and `cross-contract`.
+We'll use this example to demonstrate how to reproduce it locally with the sandbox node.

 The `simple-state` contract has a `set_status` method which stores a string for the signer of the transaction.
-The `cross-contract` contract has a `set_in_other_contract` which simply forwards the string to `simple-state` contract and calls it's `set_status` method.
-You can see this is almost the simplest case of a cross contract call situation and we'll use this example to demostrate how to reproduce it locally with the sandbox node.
+The `cross-contract` contract has a `set_in_other_contract` method which simply forwards a string to the `simple-state` contract and calls it's `set_status` method.

 #### Preparation